FordLambert/Avis-de-restaurants/README.md

     A list of restaurant with comments and stars (from 1 to 5) An automatic position of the map with Js position API Option to add comments and restaurant to the list to make them appear on the map

+To go deeper into the learning process, the following tools are also used:

+    React.js
+    Gulp
+    Webpack
+    Babel (for transpiling Es6 syntax)
+    EsLint (for syntax check)
+    Sass, instead of Less (last projects) because Bootstrap 4 use Sass